✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Editorial teams

-Refresh queue: stale reviews sorted by last-updated, scores visible, template type filtered to comparison-only.
+Refresh queue: stale reviews sorted by last-updated, scores visible, template type filtered to comparison-only for the highest-leverage refresh targets.

 SEO and content ops

-Comparison-table reviews ranked by score and traffic, with embed location visible to focus refresh effort.
+Comparison-table reviews ranked by score and traffic, with embed location visible so refresh effort focuses on the reviews appearing in the most comparisons.

 Reviewers

-Self-audit your scoring patterns — group your reviews by criteria score range and look for outliers.
+Self-audit your scoring patterns — group your reviews by criteria score range and look for outliers that suggest unconscious drift toward generous or harsh scoring.

 Questions